TheBlockiest/XDRVTools/README.md

 # XDRVTools for Notepad++
-XDRV Tools is a plugin for Notepad++ that makes directly editing .xdrv files as text easier and more efficient.
+XDRVTools is a plugin for Notepad++ that makes directly editing .xdrv files as text easier and more efficient.
 Current build is guaranteed to work on Windows systems, not yet tested for Linux or Mac.